Music Performance and Production - Level 3 Triple Diploma

 Course Code: VM1FE229

-- You will develop a wide range of skills in music performance and production alongside exploring the music business, music theory, songwriting & recording.
+Students can look forward to taught sessions, workshops, independent study, online learning and work experience, developing a wide range of skills in music performance and production while exploring the music business, music theory, songwriting and recording.

 Teaching and Learning Methods

 This full-time course is delivered in workshops that encourage practical application of skills developed.

 Students will work in group production tasks and also independently.

 All the tutors on the course are working or have worked in the industry and can share a wealth of experience and have higher levels of education in media specific areas.

 Whilst on the course you will be able to work with staff for external clients in response to live briefs, giving you a greater understanding of the music industry.

 A typical timetable will consist of session and workshops over a four-day week with the fifth being used for independent research or production.

 You will have access to specialist equipment for independent study time and rehearsal time.

 In addition to traditional learning environments you’ll spend time in industry-standard work spaces including: